 Now I know the truth.

-Writer’s block is a bunch of bullshit.
+Writer’s block is a bunch of bull.
 Writer’s block doesn’t exist.
 As much as every working writer wishes it were an actual ailment, I repeat, writer’s block does not exist.
 Writer’s block is self-doubt.
 There’s something you don’t want to write, think you can’t write or feel you’re unqualified to write.

-The Common Fears That Cause Writer’s Block
+Common Causes of Writer’s Block

-Every writer, even the literary greats, begins the writing process with an awful first draft.
+1.)
+The “I Suck” Syndrome: Every writer, even the literary greats, begins the writing process with an awful first draft.
 No author vomits perfection all over the page every single time he or she sits down at a keyboard.

 Most writer’s block issues can be traced back to personal feelings about yourself and your writing ability.
 You believe you haven’t written anything “great” in a while and have lost your mojo.
 The work on the page isn’t up to your often immeasurable standards, and it’s causing internal conflict.
 You don’t want to spend another minute sitting in front of a computer.